afs202005277/JetpackJoyride/README.md

 ## Game Description

-This project is based on the popular Android game Jetpack Joyride where the player, who has just stolen a jetpack, needs to escape from a laboratory.
-To achieve that, the player needs to dodge from obstacles like lasers and missiles.
-The game has no levels: the objective is to survive the longest distance and collect the largest amount of coins.
+This project consists of the popular mobile game Jetpack Joyride.
+Despite the original being played on a touch screen, this new version requires you to play with your keyboard.
+The game is a side-scrolling endless runner action video game in which the player must use his jetpack to dodge obstacles, such as, rockets and lasers, as well as, catch coins.
+The longer you survive the bigger your score.

 This project was developed by André Sousa (up202005277@edu.fe.up.pt), Diogo Rodrigues (INSERIR EMAIL) and by Pedro Fonseca (INSERIR EMAIL) for LDTS 2021-22.